Impact of advertising on player engagement

 Public perception of advertising69% - too often, normalizes excitement, affects children

-The effect of preventive videosReducing engagement and reaction to advertising
+Effect of preventive videosReduced engagement and response to advertising

 Gambling advertising campaigns cover most Australians and have a direct impact on engagement: from first bets to increasing the volume and frequency of bets.